Easing the move-in process for those starting from scratch.

 But what makes moving so stressful?

-⇨ Finding time and energy to pack amidst a busy schedule
+Finding the time and energy to pack amidst a busy schedule

 USER INTERVIEWS

-I wanted to understand the first-hand accounts of people's nuanced experiences with the moving process.
+I aimed to understand the nuances of people's experiences with moving.

-⇨ Determine if people utilized outside services and the reasons for why/why not, and if they were worth it.
+Determine if people utilized outside services and the reasons for why or why not, and if they were worth it

 FINDINGS